QUESTION & ANSWER

 How long does it take you to write a novel?

-The entire process—blank slate to publication—is about 18 months.
-Approximately 6 months to research and outline, 6 months to write, and another 6 months to do structural/line edits, submit the manuscript to my editor, and work with my graphic designer on the cover, maps, and formatting.
-Working concurrently I can publish one novel a year.
+It takes approximately 6 months to write a novel, and another 6 months to do structural and line edits, submit the manuscript to my editor, and work with my graphic designer on the cover, maps, and formatting.

 Are your novels part of a series?

 Yes, the novels are a series, all set on a fixed timeline and within the same universe, however they are not published chronologically.
 The books can be read standalone in any order, wherever a reader finds themselves jumping in.
-The series crisscrosses back and forth, with each book connected to and woven into the others, all layered upon real-world locations.
-Once complete, the series will compile a single storyline of characters that spans more than a century.
+The series crisscrosses back and forth, with each book connected and woven into the others, the stories all layered upon real-world locations and events.

 Who are some of your favorite authors?